PFTL/website/content/blog/04_how_to_use_decorators_2.rst

     b = average(1, -1)
     print(b)

-In the first case the function would work, giving as output ``1.5``, while in the second case it would raise an exception because one of the arguments is not positive.
+In the first case, the function would work, giving as output ``1.5``, while in the second case it would raise an exception because one of the arguments is not positive.
 If you can't understand the code above, you should check the `first article published on decorators <{filename}01_how_to_use_decorators.rst>`_.

 Docstrings with decorators
 --------------------------
-This example works fine, but it already shows an issue that for larger projects is very relevant: docstrings, i.e. the documentation of functions, methods and classes, stop working when using decorators like above.
+This example works fine, but it already shows an issue that for larger projects is very relevant: docstrings, i.e. the documentation of functions, methods, and classes, stop working when using decorators like above.
 Let's add documentation to the function ``average``, like this:

 .. code-block:: python